burakturkerdev/ftgo/README.md

 // Creating a file info slice
 var infos []common.FileInfo

-if m == common.Blank {
+if m == common.Success {
-    // We don't need to authenticate because the message is blank, so let's directly extract JSON. conn.GetJson(&infos)
+    // We don't need to authenticate because the message is success, so let's directly extract JSON. conn.GetJson(&infos)

     // We can use our file info JSON.
     // ...
 } else if m == common.SAuthenticate {
-    // Server wants authentication so we are sending our password conn.SendString("testpassword") // This method adds a blank message for us; we don't need to pass any message.
+    // Server wants authentication so we are sending our password conn.SendString("testpassword") // This method adds a success message for us; we don't need to pass any message.

     // Reading the response from the server conn.Read().GetMessage(&m)

-    if m == common.Blank {
+    if m == common.Success {
-        // Message is blank; we successfully authenticated, let's get our file infos. conn.GetJson(&infos)
+        // Message is success; we successfully authenticated, let's get our file infos. conn.GetJson(&infos)

         // We can use our file info JSON.
         // ...
     } else { // We can look for other message cases as well.
 But we are skipping in tutorial
-        // Message is not blank; we couldn't authenticate.
+        // Message is not success; we couldn't authenticate.
         // ...
     }
 }